OmarEl-Habashy/EMS/README.md

 To start the application, run the main method in the Home class.

 # Example Usage
-Add Employee: Navigate to the add employee screen, fill in the details, and click the add button.
+1.Add Employee: Navigate to the add employee screen, fill in the details, and click the add button.

-View Employees: Navigate to the view employees screen to see a list of all employees.
+2.View Employees: Navigate to the view employees screen to see a list of all employees.
 Use the search functionality to filter by employee ID.

-Update Employee: From the view employees screen, select an employee and click the update button to modify their details.
+3.Update Employee: From the view employees screen, select an employee and click the update button to modify their details.

-Remove Employee: Navigate to the remove employee screen to delete an employee record.
+4.Remove Employee: Navigate to the remove employee screen to delete an employee record.